Skip to main content

 # Install at a specific branch, tag, or commit

-nuon ext install nuonco/nuon-ext-demo@main
+nuon ext install nuonco/nuon-ext-api@main

 # Install from a local directory (for development)